 About The Client

-The client is an award-winning education technology company working on innovative platforms for online admissions, online assessments, onscreen evaluation system, and remote proctoring technology.
+The client is an award-winning education technology company working on innovative platforms for online admissions, online assessments, onscreen evaluation systems, and remote proctoring technology.
 The client is also associated with many multinational companies, corporates, education institutes, and universities.

 The Business Challenge

-The client was looking out to move its existing legacy applications to cloud as it was running higher bills and an outdated infrastructure.
-Started by moving legacy database from on-premise to cloud, setting up continuous integration and deployment pipeline and CloudLease service for virtual machines created on the cloud.
+The client was looking out to move its existing legacy applications to cloud as it was running higher bills and outdated infrastructure.
+Started by moving the legacy database from on-premise to cloud, setting up continuous integration and deployment pipeline and CloudLease service for virtual machines created on the cloud.
 The plan was to auto scale the solution to increase customer requests on specific events or day for their customers.

-The client was already using Azure for its infrastructure setup and had a started moving applications to .Net Core for Linux deployments.
+The client was already using Azure for its infrastructure setup and had started moving applications to .Net Core for Linux deployments.
 Another requirement was to make the deployments on-demand.
 These were to be of multi-tenant SAS and dedicated deployment types.

 With limited in-house knowledge on Azure DevOps and .Net Core technologies, they also required some guidance on to make solutions horizontally scalable.

 As a first step, we analyzed the legacy database and checked for changes required to migrate the database to cloud.
 Meanwhile, the SQL Server database was successfully migrated, and all the required changes were informed to the team before testing the application.
 The team performed the changes and started testing the application by connecting them to the cloud database instance.